 I add my thanks and congratulations to my hon.
 Friend the Member for Barnsley East (Stephanie Peacock) on securing the debate.

 I will just make three broad points.
 First, it is extraordinary that the Government have not got a grip on the debate.
-It is not a marginal issue.
-One in five workers in this country is now self-employed—a bigger proportion than public service workers.
+It are not a marginal issue.
+One in five workers in this country are now self-employed—a bigger proportion than public service workers.
 If public service workers in this country were confronting the kinds of conditions and suffering the kinds of stories we heard this afternoon, there would be a national scandal.
 Why are we not getting to grips with this challenge for the country’s self-employed?

 If the present day is not bad enough, hon.
 Members should think about what is to come.
 Over the next 10 years this economy will be fundamentally transformed by automation, Brexit and the rise of China.
 Automation alone is likely to destroy five times more working-class jobs than the shutdowns of the coal and steel industries put together.
 We know that trend is coming; we know what happened when coal and steel were lost to communities across the country in the 1980s.
 What grew back were the kinds of insecure jobs we are debating now.
 Let us not make that mistake again.
 Let us put in place now a regime for good jobs in the years to come.

 Secondly, we have to look again at why it is that basic laws, such as the right to trade union organising or the right to the national minimum wage, are not being enforced today.
 I commend James Bloodworth’s book on the scandals we have heard about.
 I had the honour of meeting him this afternoon.
 It beggars belief that some of the biggest firms on the planet, such as Amazon, are being caught not paying the national minimum wage.
 Where is the inspectorate?
 Where are the prosecutions?
 Where are the court cases?
 Is the Minister prepared to tell us what he is doing to ensure that justice is done?